 Bringing innovation to the brand creates a perception that it is full of energy and something new to sell to your customers.
 Try to improve the brand or redesign it over the period.

 The brand, which is different from its competitors, can create an influence without much awareness.
-Unique personality makes your brand stand out in marketing strategy.
+A unique personality makes your brand stand out.

 Image and reputation